DreamLineLove/.dotfiles/README.md

 # .dotfiles

-These are .dotfiles I have configured on my personal machines.
+These are the .dotfiles I have configured on my personal machines.

 ## List for reference
 | Name    | Description                           |